 Parameter Description Replica site Specify the cluster virtual server that you created in Step 2 as the replica site.
 VLDB path Specify the location of the VLDB file as a path on the clustered pool's volume that you created in Step 3.
-The default path is $/var/opt/novell/dfs$, which is on the node and not in the clustered resource.
+The default path is /var/opt/novell/dfs, which is on the node and not in the clustered resource.
 In order to be able to be failed over, the path must be changed to a volume on the clustered resource.
-For OES 2015 or later clusters, specify the path in either the Linux format (/media/nss/clus_volname/vldbpath) or NetWare format ($clus_volname: \vldbpath$).
-For example, for a clustered volume named ${\tt DFSVOL}$ and a path of ${\tt /dfs},$ the Linux format is /media/nss/DFSVOL/dfs and the NetWare format is DFSVOL:\dfs VLDB startup Deselect (disable) the Run VLDB service when the server restarts option.
+For OES 11 SP3 clusters, specify the path in either the Linux format (/media/nss/ clus_volname/vldbpath) or NetWare format (clus_volname:\vldbpath).
+For example, for a clustered volume named $\tt DFSVOL$ and a path of $/\tt dfs$, the Linux format is /media/nss/DFSVOL/dfs and the NetWare format is DFSVOL:\dfs VLDB startup Deselect (disable) the Run VLDB service when the server restarts option.